gingerknight/ts_pokedex/README.md

 - Package as global CLI (avilable via npm)
 - Simulate battles between pokemon
 - Add more unit tests
-- Refactor your code to organize it better and make it more testable
 - Keep pokemon in a "party" and allow them to level up
 - Allow for pokemon that are caught to evolve after a set amount of time
 - Persist a user's Pokedex to disk so they can save progress between sessions